djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 37. On the **Order-to-Cash Agent** configuration page, scroll down to the **Toolset** section or click the **Toolset** shortcut, and then click **Add agent** to add a collaborator agent.

 38. On the pop-up, select **Add from local instance** tile.
 For reference, watsonx Orchestrate supports multiple approaches for adding collaborator agents.
-Please take a minute to consult the [Adding agents for orchestration](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-orchestration) documentation for an overview of the different approaches including the option to add a collaborator agent from a rich catalog of pre-built agents or from other agents defined on the local instance or even importing an external agent.

 ![wxo collaborator agents](./images/img22.png)